fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2016/some-web-fonts-may-not-be-displayed-due-to-stricter-validation.md

 ---
 On Firefox 44 and later, some Web fonts may be rejected due to the stricter validation by a new version of the OpenType Sanitizer.
 Fonts containing OpenType layout tables that are violating the spec will not be rendered and the Web Console shows a warning about the error.

-Due to a couple of affected sites including *Nokia*, Mozilla developers are considering loosening the validation on the Beta and Release channels.
+**Update**: Due to a couple of affected sites including *Nokia*, the validation has been loosened on the Beta and Release channels since Firefox 45.
 However, problematic fonts should be replaced anyway.